jordond/HEIF-converter/README.md

 ## Android 9 and lower

-If you are using this and need to support Android API 28 (9 Pie) or lower.
-Then there is a good chance the converter will crash because the current implementation of the `HeifReader` class does not support all types of HEIF files.
+If you are using this and need to support Android API 28 (9 Pie) or lower then by default the GlideDecoder will be used.
+This is because the default decoder uses the Android 10+ API.

-To fix this you can use a custom `HeifConverter.HeicDecoder` instance.
-You can create one yourself, but one is provided in the `:decoder-glide` module.

 ## Customizing the conversion